david-a-wheeler/flex-perms/PROPOSALS.md

 from causing an infinite loop.
 There's a limited number of files, and generally only files in `includes/` will be included, so there's no need to limit the depth count as well.

-## "ALL" tool

-Sometimes you want to define a pattern and apply it across *many* tools, in an easy way.

-Proposed solution: a pseudo "ALL" tool (a tool subdirectory named "ALL" for each possible decision).
-After trying out the rules for a tool and *all* "see" groups (transitively), the system will try the rules for the pseudo ALL tool.
-Rules for the ALL tool are *always* tried if all the other tools don't have a match.

-Note that conditions in these rules will often need to use `?`.
-At least `tool_input.url?` and maybe `tool_input?.url?` (not sure which).

 ## Self-test support